 It’s commendable that companies are providing compensation to users affected by the DDoS downtime.
 Considering the biggest DDoS damages are associated with loss of user trust and loyalty, it’s also smart.
 What would be even better than compensation becoming yet another DDoS-related cost, however, would be to keep these attacks from causing even one second of downtime.

-For an industry like online gambling or any of the other top five targeted industries, this isn’t a simple thing.
+According to an article on www.paybyphonecasino.uk, for an industry like online gambling or any of the other top five targeted industries, this isn’t a simple thing.
 For these constant bullseyes, protecting against DDoS attacks requires cloud-based protection with leading processing power and a robust network of scrubbing servers that can handle huge amounts of legitimate and attack traffic all at once, as well as granular traffic analysis capabilities for quickly filtering malicious traffic and deep packet inspection for rooting out even the cleverest attacks.
 All of this with always-on deployment and the ability to exchange information – including scrubbing directives – in real time with a time to mitigation of under 10 seconds.